Majjhima Nikāya 43

 “Yadā nu kho, āvuso, imaṁ kāyaṁ kati dhammā jahanti; athāyaṁ kāyo ujjhito avakkhitto seti, yathā kaṭṭhaṁ acetanan”ti?

-“How many things must this body lose before it lies forsaken, tossed aside like an insentient log?”
+“How many things must this body lose before it lies abandoned, tossed aside like an insentient log?”

 “Yadā kho, āvuso, imaṁ kāyaṁ tayo dhammā jahanti—āyu usmā ca viññāṇaṁ; athāyaṁ kāyo ujjhito avakkhitto seti, yathā kaṭṭhaṁ acetanan”ti.

-“This body must lose three things before it lies forsaken, tossed aside like an insentient log: vitality, warmth, and consciousness.”
+“This body must lose three things before it lies abandoned, tossed aside like an insentient log: vitality, warmth, and consciousness.”

 “Yvāyaṁ, āvuso, mato kālaṅkato, yo cāyaṁ bhikkhu saññāvedayitanirodhaṁ samāpanno—imesaṁ kiṁ nānākaraṇan”ti?